gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Take a look at [the documentation](userguide/dependency_locking.html#single_lock_file_per_project) for more information and how to enable the feature.

+## Precompiled Groovy script plugins

+Gradle now allows precompiled script plugins to be written in Groovy in addition to already present Kotlin DSL support.

+Precompiled script plugins are binary plugins that are written in one of Gradle's DSLs.
+They can be resolved and applied using the `plugins {}` block.
+They can also be published and shared just like regular binary plugins.

+For example, a Gradle script in `buildSrc/src/main/groovy/my-plugin.gradle` can be used as a plugin in the main project as `plugins { id 'my-plugin'}`.

+Precompiled script plugins are covered in more depth in the [user guide](userguide/custom_plugins.html#sec:precompiled_plugins).

 <!--
 Add release features here!
 ## 1